LiorVainer/4rest/README.md

 # Arpeggios

-Promise based HTTP client library built on top of `axios` and `cachios` libraries suggesting easy to use and customizable CRUD service and type safe API requests
+REST promise based HTTP client library built on top of `axios` and `cachios` packages suggesting easy to use and extensively customizable CRUD service and type safe API requests

 <br />